 Welcome to our giant resource of Mahabharata characters!

-Here you will find quick introductions (and links to in-depth guides and analysis) to fifty-five of the most important characters in the Mahabharata.
+Here you will find quick introductions (and links to in-depth guides and analysis) to fifty-six of the most important characters in the Mahabharata.

 For easy reference, we’ve organized the list in alphabetical order.